topherCantrell/ChroniclesOfPiggie/08-UFOsAndAliens/README.md

 > May 21, 2023

-We watched youtube videos the other day, and Weird Al’s “Foil” came on.
+We watched youtube videos the other day, and Weird Al’s "Foil" came on.

 I’m sure you’ve seen it.
 It starts out helping you keep your food fresh, but then it takes a darker turn into alien abductions and government conspiracy theories.
 One verse really got my attention: